 - The Green bean plant should be watered at regular intervals.
 Water the plant by checking the moisture levels of the soil.

 - Soil should moist but not wet.
-Over watering or water logging may spoil roots of the plant.
+Overwatering or waterlogging may spoil the roots of the plant.

-- Plants to watered at morning time.
+- Plants to water in the morning time.
 Water plants only at the base.

 - Seeds should water regularly, keeping soil moist uniform for the first two weeks of planting.
-Once the seeds germinate, water the plants by sprinkling for next 2 weeks.
+Once the seeds germinate, water the plants by sprinkling them for the next 2 weeks.

 Container Placement for Growing Green Beans in Containers: